 Total costs of pregnancy & giving birth in Romania

-So if we are to draw the line and do the maths, the total cost of pregnancy and giving birth was:
+So if we are to draw the line and do the maths, the total cost was:

 (and there may be some items that we simply forgot to list on our expense tracker because things can get really busy and crazy with a pregnant lady).